himotoyoshi/carray/README.md

 * Define your own array class in pure Ruby while keeping the full CArray interface
 * Pack multiple values into one element as a record type
-* A DataFrame (`CAFrame`) whose columns are plain CArrays, so masks, views and Faces keep working
+* Comes with a DataFrame (`CAFrame`) whose columns are plain CArrays, so masks and views keep working on them

 ## Install